Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: Our Approach -

 \subsection{Speech Input Representation}

 \paragraph{Phonetic-content representation.} To represent speech phonetic-content we extract a discrete representation of the audio signal using a pre-trained SSL model, namely HuBERT~\cite{hsu2021hubert}.
-We use a SSL representation for phonetic-content to avoid limitation to transcribed samples, and to support non-written languages.
+We use a SSL representation for phonetic-content, and not text or text based methods, to maintain non-textual cues like laughter and allow support for diverse languages.
 We discretise this representation to use as a rhythm proxy (by number of repetitions) and for ease of modelling.
-This paradigm allows us to benefit from recent advances in NLP.
-We chose HuBERT for the phonetic-content units as it was shown to better disentangle between speech content and both speaker and prosody compared to other SSL-based models~\cite{polyak2021speech}.
+We chose HuBERT for the phonetic-content units as \citet{polyak2021speech} showed it better disentangles between speech content and both speaker and prosody compared to other SSL-based models.

 Denote the domain of audio samples by $\mathcal{X} \subset \mathbb{R}$.
-The representation for an audio waveform is therefore a sequence of samples $\x = (x^1, \dots, x^T)$, where each $x^t \in \mathcal{X}$ for all $1 \leq t \leq T$.
+Audio waveforms are therefore represented by a sequence of samples $\x = (x^1, \dots, x^T)$, where each $x^t \in \mathcal{X}$ for all $1 \leq t \leq T$.
 The content encoder $E_c$ is a HuBERT model pre-trained on the LibriSpeech corpus~\cite{panayotov2015librispeech}.
-HuBERT is a self-supervised model trained on the task of masked prediction of continuous audio signals, similarly to BERT~\cite{devlin2018bert}.
-During training, the targets are obtained via clustering of MFCCs features or learned representations from earlier iterations.
-The input to the content encoder $E_c$ is an audio waveform $\x$, and the output is a spectral representation sampled at a lower frequency $\z' = (z_c^{'1}, \dots, z_c^{'L})$ where $L = T/n$.
-Since HuBERT outputs continuous representations, an additional k-means step is needed in order to quantize these representations into a discrete unit sequence denoted by $\zc = (z_c^1, \dots, z_c^L)$ where $z_c^i \in \{1, \dots, K\}$ and $K$ is the size of the vocabulary.
+The input to the content encoder $E_c$ is an audio waveform $\x$, and the output is a latent representation with lower temporal resolution $\z' = (z_c^{'1}, \dots, z_c^{'L})$ where $L = T/n$.
+Since HuBERT outputs continuous representations, one needs an additional k-means step in order to quantise these representations into a discrete unit sequence.
+This sequence is denoted by $\zc = (z_c^1, \dots, z_c^L)$ where $z_c^i \in \{1, \dots, K\}$ and $K$ is the vocabulary size.
 For the rest of the paper, we refer to these discrete representations as ``units''.
-We extracted representations from the final layer of the HuBERT model and set $K=100$.
-When we wish to predict the rhythm, we must decompose it from the sequence, therefore repeated units were omitted (e.g., $0,0,0,1,1,2 \rightarrow 0,1,2$) and the number of repetitions correlates to the rhythm.
-We denote such sequences as ``deduped''.
+We extracted representations from the final layer of HuBERT and set $K=100$.
+When we wish to predict the rhythm, we must decompose it from the sequence, therefore repeated units are omitted (e.g., $0,0,0,1,2,2 \rightarrow 0,1,2$) and the number of repetitions correlates to the rhythm.
+Such sequences are denoted as ``deduped''.